 It’s hard to see our children fall, but sometimes we have to.
 Sometimes we have to ask ourselves whether intervening is in their best interest.
 There are a million ways to love a child, but in our quest to make them happy, let us stay mindful that sometimes it takes short-term pain to earn long-term gain.

 Thank you for reading this article today.
 I’m grateful for my readers and appreciate you dropping by.
 To read more about character-building in children, check out THE BLESSING OF A SKINNED KNEE.
-To keep up with future posts, join my FACEBOOK COMMUNITY or find me on TWITTER, INSTAGRAM, or PINTEREST.
+To keep up with future posts, join my FACEBOOK COMMUNITY,subscribe to my blog (above), or find me on TWITTER, INSTAGRAM, or PINTEREST.
 If this message resonated with you, please share it through the social media below.

 Posted by Kari on November 12, 2013 at 2:39 pm